uirajeev/calc-package/ui-codereview-checklist.md

   6. CSS sprites are used to combine images
   7. CSS selectors gets more specific across files
   8. CSS shorthand is used for properties that support it
-  9. CSS properties are alphabetical (except for vendor-specific properties) (Why?
-See: Parable of the brown M&Ms)
+  9. CSS properties are alphabetical (except for vendor-specific properties)

 ##JavaScript